qrichert/goji/docs/BasicFlow.md

 $this->m_languages = new Languages($this);
 $this->m_router = new Router($this); // $this points to App

-// Withing the Router class
+// Within the Router class
 $this->m_app->getLanguages()->getCurrentLocale();
 ```